Entanglement assisted communication complexity measured by distinguishability: Class of tasks where non-maximally entangled states yield a better advantage than a maximally entangled state

-Any bipartite Bell inequality can be translated into a prepare-and-measure task.
-Within the EACC framework, such communication tasks yield a success metric equal to the quantum value of the corresponding Bell inequality \cite{Brukner,Buhrman}.
-In this setting, our aim is to demonstrate that sharing a qubit-qubit non-maximally entangled state can be advantageous compared to a same dimensional maximally entangled state if Alice uses four qubit projective measurements $\{F_1,F_2,\bar{F_1},\bar{F_2}\}$, where the bar denotes the reversal of outcome ordering.
+In this section, we take a tilted version of $(2,2)$ RAC.
+In this setting, our aim is to demonstrate that sharing a qubit-qubit non-maximally entangled state can be advantageous compared to a same dimensional maximally entangled state if Alice uses any four two-outcome measurements corresponding to her inputs and relay the outcomes to Bob.